dbwebb-se/python/REVISION.md

 * Prepare to raise version constraint of dbwebb-cli.
 * Add config dir .dbwebb.
 * Removed the folder literature and moved an overview of it to the file README.md.
-* Enable verisoning of labs.
+* Enable versioning of labs.

 v3.0.0 (2017-05-31)